John Young Brown III

 John Young Brown III (born June 2, 1963) is an American politician from the Commonwealth of Kentucky.
 Brown served as Secretary of State of Kentucky from 1996 to 2004.
 In 2007, Brown ran unsuccessfully for the Democratic nomination for Lieutenant Governor of Kentucky as the running mate of gubernatorial candidate Jody Richards, the Speaker of the Kentucky House of Representatives.

 Biography

 Brown was born in Louisville, Kentucky.
 He is the son of John Y. Brown Jr., a former Governor of Kentucky and KFC magnate, and he is the grandson of former state legislator and United States Congressman John Y. Brown Sr. Brown is also the half-brother of television reporter Pamela Brown.

 Brown graduated from Kentucky's public school system.
 He received a B.A. degree (magna cum laude) and an M.B.A. from Bellarmine College.
 He earned his J.D. degree from the University of Kentucky College of Law.

 In 1991, he married Rebecca J. Brown, an Oldham County native.
 They have a son and a daughter.
+His son, John Y. Brown IV, earned his Juris doctor degree from the University of Kentucky College of Law in 2021, and is a registered Republican.